francois-rd/coma/docs/source/tutorials/intro.rst

 .. note::

-    See :func:`coma.config.cli.override` for full details on command line overrides.
+    See :doc:`here <examples/cli>` for full details on command line overrides.

 .. note::